-What sort of religious experiences does the Book of Psalms reflect and encourage?
-Does the book primarily appeal to our emotions, or is it first and foremost a work to be studied on an intellectual level.
+What sort of religious experience does the Book of Psalms reflect and encourage?
+Does the book primarily appeal to our emotions, or is it first and foremost a work to be studied on an intellectual level?
 Join Dr. Benjamin Sommer to see how the Book of Psalms provides its own answers to these questions.
 By addressing these questions, we will have an opportunity to think about the relative places in Judaism of emotion and reason, heart and mind, and to explore the relationship between prayer and text-study in the Bible and rabbinic Judaism.

 If you have previously registered for another session in this series, your registration admits you to all sessions in the series, and you may attend as many as you’d like.

 Note: The Zoom link for this session will be in the confirmation email that you will receive after you register.